Parralogic/Bash-Scripts/bouncerALLinONE/READme.txt

 right underneath ADAPTER5=$(grep "mon" enforcer5GHz.sh | cut -d "=" -f2);
 and just re-execut/run bouncer2.4_5GHz again and will take you back to the trusted mac list selection!
+*If my script/s where helpful in any shape way or form or abstract idea :FANTASTIC! thats all that matters; and if you feel to contribute to my leisure time for the script/s please feel free to paypal me @ https://www.paypal.com/paypalme/Parralogic

 UPDATE!
 11/12/2020
 So far both methods working under my setup